NicholasBerryman/ArduinoClassResources/CodeInformation.md

 * Variables
 	* Names given to a block of memory that contains some data.
 	* Exact value encoded within a variable may change during program execution
-	* e.g. A variable $x$ may represent the number 5 at the start of the program and the number 3 at the end
+	* e.g. A variable *x* may represent the number 5 at the start of the program and the number 3 at the end
 * Return values
+	* The result of some *function*
+	* Functions are covered in the *functions* section, so look there for more information
+	*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzgzNzYxNjk4LC0xNjc5Njc5MjgxXX0=
+eyJoaXN0b3J5IjpbLTk0ODQyOTQ2MSwtMTY3OTY3OTI4MV19
 -->